iOS Custom Drills: One System, Your Rules

 • stage timeout from 10 seconds to 5 minutes

-• screen mirroring to a TV
+• screen mirroring option

 Creating New Custom Drills with PRO Access